The Best Years of a Life

 The Best Years of a Life (Les plus belles années d'une vie) is a 2019 French drama film directed by Claude Lelouch.
 It was screened out of competition at the 2019 Cannes Film Festival.
 It follows the lead characters featured in the earlier films A Man and a Woman (1966) and A Man and a Woman: 20 Years Later (1986).
-It was Trintignant's final film during his lifetime before his death in 2022.
+It was also Trintignant's and Aimée's final film roles during their lifetimes, prior to their deaths in 2022 and 2024.